shivam-baahubali-0640/varanasi/README.md

 # varanasi
-practice of partition of screen into two parts. this is divine place i.e lord shiva Varanasi kashi
+practice of partition of screen into two parts. this is divine place i.e lord shiva Varanasi kashi using HTML and CSS